kalenwillits/function/README.md

 - Linux/Unix OS

-To install, execute the install below commands or continue on to the "Compile" section.
+To install, execute the install below commands or clone and continue on to the "Compile" section.
 ```
 git clone https://github.com/kalenwillits/function.git;
 cd function;